-How to - Handle High Risk Work
+How to Address High Risk Work

-How to - Handle High Risk Work
+How to Address High-Risk Work

-How to Handle?
+How to identify high-risk work.

-Assign more than one reviewer to review the branch -
+Assign more than one reviewer to review the branch

-Assign a Team Leader or a senior developer to review the branch -
+Assign a Team Leader or a senior developer to review the branch

 Increase test coverage of unit tests and integration tests

-Breakdown the task to smaller subtasks
+Breakdown the task into smaller subtasks

 With exceptionally large branches reviewing and adding test coverage might become extremely difficult.
 In such cases, it is a good idea to break down the task that is covered by this branch and create multiple branches for different subtasks.
 Review, test and merge each part separately.
 This will improve the review and testing of each subtask.